 You know your meal is only as good as the cook working that day.

-However, the windows and appliances when those were installed not very good in my opinion.
+However, the windows and appliances when those were installed were not very good in my opinion.

 There are several people that can help produce your trailer, there can unlikely be variation in quality given the manual work involved.

 Tip #2: Level-Set Expectations

 So here’s a tipping level to set your expectations of quality.